 In previous studies where HSP101 function was ablated by knocking down its expression or interfering with its assembly into the PTEX complex, protein export was completely blocked, resulting in parasites dying during the ring stages of the cell cycle (24, 25).
 In contrast, in the current study, we demonstrate that parasites expressing Pb101HA+2AmCh (and Pb101HA) remain viable and are able to complete the entire erythrocytic cell cycle.
 This viability is most likely due to the ability of the parasites to export native proteins at levels similar to those of parasites expressing only Pb101HA.
-Strikingly, however, we demonstrate that two different soluble GFP reporter proteins, trafficked by either the P. falciparum KAHRP leader or the P. berghei CP1 protein without TMDs, were unable to be exported by PbHSP101 + 2AmCh parasites and instead became trapped at the PVM.
+Strikingly, however, we demonstrate that three different soluble GFP reporter proteins, trafficked by either the P. falciparum KAHRP leader or the P. berghei CP1 protein without TMDs, were unable to be exported by PbHSP101 + 2AmCh parasites and instead became trapped at the PVM.
 This was surprising, since GFP has been commonly used as a reporter in wild-type Plasmodium spp. to study sequences that direct protein export and PbEXP2 + 2AmCh parasites can also readily export GFP (48).
 Hence, the incorporation of HSP101 + 2AmCh into the HSP101 hexamer, while not affecting export of native cargo, affected its ability to export GFP, a beta-barrel protein that has a stable fold.
-This indicates that the unfoldase function of HSP101 may have been transgenic parasite lines.
+This indicates that the unfoldase function of HSP101 may have been perturbed in this line, while the translocation function was not significantly disrupted.
+An alternate explanation is that tightly folded soluble cargo in the PbHSP101 + 2AmCh transgenic parasite lines.
 PbANKA, P. berghei ANKA.
-(C) Live cell imaging of infected erythrocytes reveals Pb101-HA+2AmCh can export CP1-GFP, which contains two TMDs, but when the TMDs are removed, the CP1 ${\Delta TM}$ GFP reporter fails to be exported in the majority of cases.
-Bars, 5 μ m.
-(D) Quantitation of GFP export as expressed as mean fluorescence intensity (MFI) in erythrocytes infected with the indicated parasite lines.
+(C) Live cell imaging of infected erythrocytes reveals Pb101HA+2AmCh can export CP1-GFP, which contains two TMDs, but when the TMDs are removed, the $CP1{\Delta TM}$ GFP reporter fails to be exported in the majority of cases.
+Bars, 5 $\mu$ m.
+(D) Quantitation of GFP export as expressed as mean fluorescence intensity (MFI) $\pm$ SD in erythrocytes infected with the indicated parasite lines.
 The numbers of cells examined in three independent experiments are indicated.
 A t test was used to calculate statistical significance.